How to improve Chinese language skills for kids

-Chinese folklore tales aren’t just whimsical and a delight to indulge in before bed; most of them also come with a wholesome moral to the story that teaches your child positive values in a light-hearted yet educational manner.
+Fostering a love for reading always helps immensely when it comes to mastering a language.
+Whimsical Chinese folklore tales have an added benefit in that most of them also come with a wholesome moral to the story, teaching your child positive values in a light-hearted yet educational manner.

 Parents who may not possess the strongest grasp of Mandarin, we hear you.
 While it may seem a little out of your comfort zone at first, setting designated time slots to converse exclusively in Mandarin will make a world of difference over time.

 The preset practice windows prevent fatigue from exerting your brain all day to speak strictly in a language that’s not your default.
 It also makes it something that the child can look forward to, rather than shutting out completely if they were forced to speak pure Mandarin 24/7.
 Furthermore, it’ll train the mind to be flexible and able to switch between languages with ease.

 6. Toggle Chinese subtitles on for their favourite TV shows

 You’ll be surprised just how much vocabulary recognition can be derived from skimming subtitles at the bottom of the screen while watching telly.
 For your child’s TV or Netflix streaming sessions, switch on Chinese subtitles so they grow familiar to reading new characters while tuning into what’s being said.

 This is especially effective for words and phrases that are repeatedly mentioned, including names of characters.
 Chinese names aren’t usually part of the curriculum taught at school, so this is an unconventional manner of beefing up their Chinese reading capabilities beyond generic textbook teachings.

 7. Get them to keep a Word Bank regularly filled with new entries

 Image credit: @chali-studio